 - Advice: provides general information to keep you up to date with developments of a fire.

 - Watch and Act: means that an emergency threatens you.
 Conditions are changing and you need to take action now to protect your life.

 - Emergency Warning: you are in imminent danger and need to take action immediately.
-You will be impacted by the emergency.
+You will be affected by the emergency.

 You can receive warnings on your mobile phone by downloading an emergency app – see a list of state-based apps below.

 STAY INFORMED – DOWNLOAD THE APP

 Download your state’s bushfire alert app and keep informed of conditions during the summer months.
 Many are linked to your phone’s GPS so can give you alerts based on your location.